samthangiah/samthangiah-Spring-2022---Distance-and-Directions-with-Google-Maps/DistanceAndDirections/src/main/java/edu/sru/franklin/readme.txt

 	origin.
 There is also a getDirections method that contains a origin and destination parameter that returns the string directions.
 There's also setters and getters for origin and destination as well.

+/*
+* SaveTest.java
+*/

+		This class is used to read the contents of the data.txt file.
+The data.txt file is where the hashtable content is being displayed.

+/*
+* data.txt
+*/

+		This is where the contents of the hashtable is being saved and read from.